richardlaugesen/richardlaugesen/pages/now.md

 Toying around on the guitars again after many years of not touching them.
 Trying to solve a string buzz problem on the Jaguar.

 Continuing to minimise.
-Most physical stuff is now done, and digital stuff is close to being done.
+Most physical stuff is now done and the digital stuff is close to being done.

 Tinkering with this blog and writing a bit more.